 High Employee Turnover

 When a facility has a high employee turnover rate, it is likely negatively impacting the quality of care offered to its residents.
-High staff turnover may also indicate overworked or unsatisfactory working conditions, which will directly affect the amount and quality of care that would ultimately be provided to your loved one.
+High staff turnover may also indicate overworked or unsatisfactory working conditions, directly affecting the quality of care that would ultimately be provided to your loved one.

 Be sure to read reviews of the nursing home.
-The reviews will provide valuable insight into the reviewers’ own experiences at the nursing home and detail potential areas of concern.
-It is also helpful to contact the local agencies in charge of inspecting and licensing nursing homes.
-If they have a record of numerous complaints and investigations, it should definitely raise a red flag.
+The reviews will provide valuable insight into the reviewers’ experiences at the nursing home and detail potential areas of concern.
+Contacting the local agencies inspecting and licensing nursing homes is also helpful.
+It should raise a red flag if they have a record of numerous complaints and investigations.

 Residents don’t receive adequate care and attention when a nursing home is understaffed.
-In addition, when employees are overworked, they can easily become stressed and overwhelmed, which may cause them to lash out and verbally or emotionally abuse the residents.
-A good way to look for understaffing is to note how many residents are still in bed in the late morning.
-If there are many residents still in bed at that time, it is a very good indicator that there is not enough staff to properly tend to the needs of the residents.
+In addition, when employees are overworked, they can quickly become stressed and overwhelmed, which may cause them to lash out and verbally or emotionally abuse the residents.
+An excellent way to look for understaffing is to note how many residents are still in bed in the late morning.
+If many residents are still in bed at that time, it is an excellent indicator that there is not enough staff to tend to the needs of the residents properly.

-When visiting a nursing home or other long-term care facility, pay close attention to whether the residents’ needs and requests are addressed in a timely manner.
-If it takes staff members a long time to either respond to or address the resident’s needs, it is a strong warning sign that the facility is either understaffed or the caretakers have a lack of concern for the residents’ needs.
+When visiting a nursing home or other long-term care facility, pay close attention to whether the residents’ needs and requests are addressed promptly.
+If it takes staff members a long time to either respond to or address the resident’s needs, it is a vital warning sign that the facility is either understaffed or the caretakers lack concern for the residents’ needs.

 During your tour, note the overall cleanliness of the facility.
-Unsanitary bathrooms, cluttered hallways, wet or dirty floors, unsanitary kitchen and residential dining areas, and the presence of rodents and bugs place nursing home residents at risk for illness and injury.
-Dirty conditions also indicate the level of care one can expect their family member to receive while residing at the facility.
+Unsanitary bathrooms, cluttered hallways, wet or dirty floors, unsanitary kitchens, and residential dining areas, and the presence of rodents and bugs place nursing home residents at risk for illness and injury.
+Dirty conditions also indicate the care one can expect their family member to receive while residing at the facility.

-If you are in the process of screening potential nursing homes, be sure to closely observe the residents’ personal hygiene.
+If you are in the process of screening potential nursing homes, be sure to observe the residents’ hygiene closely.
 Do they smell of urine or feces or have body odor?
 Are their nails untrimmed, is their hair dirty, or are they wearing dirty clothes?
 If the answer is yes to any of these, the caregivers are not providing sufficient personal care, bathing, or assistance in toileting.

-When family members discuss their concerns with the nursing home caregivers or the facility’s management and those concerns are met with a lack of concern or attentiveness, this is a major warning sign.
-If they don’t take concerns seriously by either ignoring them or providing only vague responses, the facility might not be a place where you should entrust your loved one’s care.
-It is always a good idea to ask residents and their families to share their experiences while touring a nursing home.
+When family members discuss their concerns with the nursing home caregivers or the facility’s management and those concerns are met with a lack of concern or attentiveness, this is a significant warning sign.
+If they don’t take concerns seriously by ignoring them or providing only vague responses, the facility might not be where you should entrust your loved one’s care.
+It is always good to ask residents and their families to share their experiences while touring a nursing home.

 Injured residents can indicate the presence of unsafe living conditions, caregiver neglect, or may even be a sign of physical abuse.
 Additionally, if many residents appear to be unresponsive, it may show that the facility is administering antipsychotic or other medications to sedate or otherwise control residents.
 Drugging a resident is often used as a substitute for providing sufficient care.